TheJKM/MensaGuthaben-iOS/README.md

 You will need an iPhone 7 or newer running iOS 13 or newer.

 The app is tested with the following universities:
+- HS Aschaffenburg
+- Uni Bamberg
 - TU Braunschweig
 - TU Darmstadt
+- h_da Darmstadt
 - TU Ilmenau
 - Uni Saarland
+- FH Würzburg
+- Uni Würzburg

 However, it should also work with the cards of these universities, but they are not tested yet.
 If you successfully scanned some of these (or another) card, please let me know!
-- HS Aschaffenburg
-- Uni Bamberg
 - Uni Bayreuth (only print balance)
 - Uni Bielefeld (only newer cards)
 - Uni Bochum (only newer cards)